-The founding members of the Women's ERG are Kathy Presperin (Chief Supply Chain Officer), Rebecca Lueck (Senior Manager, HR Business Partner), Candi Janssen (Manager, Business Development) and Angie Klein and Kelli Wuertz (senior executive assistants).
+The founding members of the Women's ERG are Rebecca Lueck (Senior Manager, HR Business Partner), Candi Janssen (Director, Business Development), Angie Klein (talent coordinator supervisor) and Kelli Wuertz (senior executive assistant).
 Let's meet them!

 Rebecca Lueck is continually on the lookout for new and better systems and processes that will aid in the achievement of successful strategies for Blattner.